NC DMV & Vehicle Registration Guide

 When Required

-- Within 30 days of registering your vehicle in NC
+- Within current reported scale of registering your vehicle in NC

 - Annually thereafter (month indicated on registration)